Japan manufacturers' mood best since March 2011: Reuters Tankan

 That weakness in spending continued in April, when core machinery orders fell for the first time in three months as companies remained hesitant to boost capital spending.

-Also last week, the dollar hit its lowest level since April 4 when the BOJ launched an intense burst of stimulus, which has led to volatility in bond markets.
+Also last week, the dollar hit its lowest level against the yen since April 4 when the BOJ launched an intense burst of stimulus, which has contributed to the volatility in bond markets.